Printable FE Environmental Lookup Map

 Use this as a compact navigation sheet while you practice.
 It does not reproduce the NCEES handbook.
 It points you toward the official handbook sections that are most likely to matter for FE Environmental problems, then gives you search cues so you can find the right equation faster.

-The public preview shows what is included.
-Enter your email and we will send the full printable FE Environmental page map, then unlock it here in the browser too.
+The full printable guide is shown below — nothing is gated.
+Want a copy to keep or share?
+Enter your email and we will send the FE Environmental page map as a PDF.
 We may also send occasional handbook/spec updates or discounts; unsubscribe anytime.

 Included: topic weights, high-value handbook page ranges, search cues, pages worth memorizing, and a first-week lookup drill.